stuart23/square-ig/README.md

 - Enter 'cloudformation_role_arn' for the secret name.
 This cannot change as it is referenced in the Github Action with this name.
 - In the secret value, enter the output RoleARN from the CloudFormation stack output in step 1.
 - Create a second secret following the same process.
 In this secret, the name shouls be 'aws_region', and the value is the StackRegion from the CloudFormation stack output.

+### Step 3 - Create Instagram User Access Token Secret

+After following the Instagram documentation on how to

+Square API version 2024-08-21